ChorchPig/ChorchPig/README.md

 Hi, I’m @ChorchPig
-I’m interested in web and game desing
-I’m currently learning computer engineering in the UNMDP How to reach me on: lucasms7100@gmail.com - twitter.com/@ChorchPig
+I’m interested in web and game desing, currently learning computer engineering in the UNMDP.
+You can reach me on: lucasms7100@gmail.com - twitter.com/@ChorchPig